 Regardless of your situation and opinion of DINK couples, their lifestyle can look very appealing.
 Madison Avenue has done a very good job with marketing campaigns directed specifically at them, featuring such tempting items as romantic cruises, luxury automobiles, designer clothing, and expensive jewelry.

 So, what’s the true story of the DINK lifestyle?
 Is it as good as it looks?
-Let’s take a look at the pros and cons and see if it’s as glamourous as it seems for couples living life without kids.
+Let’s take a look at the pros and cons and see if it’s as glamorous as it seems for couples living life without kids.

-Pros of the DINK Lifestyle
+Pros of the DINK lifestyle

 The DINK lifestyle definitely has its benefits.
 They include: